View your Shopping Cart

 3) Emperor Shah Jahaan :- 1627 - 1658

 Thus the year 1028 A. H. in the first inscription which is equivalent to 1619 A. D. actually corresponds with the period of rule of Jahangir Shah, 14 years after the death of Akbar the Great.
-Thus the first inscription must have been engraved under the instructions of Jahangir Shah, who perhaps would have been keen in perpetuating the memory of his great father.
+Hence, it is more likely that the first inscription must have been engraved under the instructions of Emperor Jahangir Shah himself, who perhaps would have been keen in perpetuating the memory of his great father.

 The year 1039 A. H. in the second inscription is equivalent to 1630 A. D. This corresponds with the period of rule of Emperor Shah Jahaan, just three years after he ascended the throne.
-Shah Jahaan had a penchant for inscribing his name on diamonds, and his name appears on two other famous diamonds of the Mogul period, the Shah diamond, and the Taj Mahal diamond.
+Shah Jahaan had a penchant for inscribing his name on diamonds, and his name appears on another famous diamond of the Mogul period, the Shah diamond.
+See photograph above.

 1) Emperor Aurangzeb - 1658 to 1707.